 - Building networks of like-minded people with shared values.

 - Gaining a better understanding of life and reconsidering priorities.

-How to celebrate
+How to take part

-When is International Volunteer Day celebrated in 2022?
+When is International Volunteer Day celebrated in 2023?

 International Volunteer Day is observed on December 5 each year.